manics/infrastructure/docs/storage/gpfs.md

 - [CES cluster setup](http://www.ibm.com/support/knowledgecenter/STXKQY_4.1.1/com.ibm.spectrum.scale.v4r11.adv.doc/bl1adv_cesclustersetup.htm)
 - [CES network configuration](http://www.ibm.com/support/knowledgecenter/STXKQY_4.1.1/com.ibm.spectrum.scale.v4r11.adv.doc/bl1adv_cesnetworkconfig.htm)

-See also `man mmces`.
+See also `man mmces`, it includes some useful examples.

 Some of these commands must be run from an admin node, so it's best to run all these commands from an admin node.
 To setup a CES cluster:

-1. Create a shared GPFS directory for CES data, optionally in a new filesystem or fileset `mkdir /data/ces-data`
+1. Create a shared GPFS directory for CES data, optionally in a new filesystem or fileset `mkdir /data/ces-data` or `mmcrfileset ...; mmlinkfileset ...`
 2. Configure this directory `mmchconfig cesSharedRoot=/data/ces-data`
 3. Enable CES on one or more nodes `mmchnode --ces-enable -N gpfs-node1,...`
-4. Place all CES nodes into a new class (e.g. called `protocol` for convenience `mmcrnodeclass protocol -N gpfs-node1,...`
+4. Optionally place all CES nodes into a new class (e.g. called `protocol`) for convenience `mmcrnodeclass protocol -N gpfs-node1,...`
 5. Add the CES IPs to the CES address pool `mmces address add --ces-ip A.B.C.D` (if you get an error `Incorrect value for --ces-ip option` check that there is a corresponding reverse DNS record)
-6. Start the service `mmces service start NFS -a` (other protocols are available including `SMB` and `OBJ`)
+6. Enable the service `mmces service enable NFS` (other protocols are available including `SMB` and `OBJ`)
+6. Start the service `mmces service start NFS -a` (similarly for other protocols)
 7. Check services are started `mmces service list -a`

 Once the CES cluster is created you can create some shares.
-Note that NFS shares must be configured using GPFS commands such as `mmnfs`, and not the standard Linux NFS commands.
+Note that NFS shares **must** be configured using GPFS commands such as `mmnfs`, and not the standard Linux NFS commands.

+If the service did not start you may need to configure authentication `mmuserauth service create --data-access-method file --type ...`

+To setup an NFS export: `mmnfs export add /data/shared --client '10.0.0.0/24(Access_Type=RO,Squash=all_squash)'`

 Note if you are modifying an existing CES configuration you may need to shutdown GPFS on the CES nodes `mmshutdown -N protocol`